Haversine Calculator - Great Circle Distance

 The formula works by:

-• Using the inverse haversine (arcsine) to get the central angle
+• Taking the inverse haversine (arcsine of the square root) to recover the central angle in radians

-• Multiplying by Earth's radius to get the actual distance
+• Multiplying the central angle by the radius to get the actual distance along the surface

 Common Haversine Distance Examples

-Here are some typical distances calculated using the haversine formula:
+Some typical great-circle distances computed with the haversine formula:

 • New York to Los Angeles: ~3,944 km (2,451 miles)